emrebalak/AWS-Cloud-Computing/README.md

-# Django and Flask web projects practising AWS Cloud Computing Services like S3 Bucket, DynamoDB, Lambda etc.
+# Web projects practising AWS Cloud Computing Services like S3 Bucket, DynamoDB, Lambda etc.

+There are different django and flask web projects under this repository.

+In first project I used AWS S3 Bucket to upload image.

+In second project I improved first project and integrated with dynamoDB.
+Metadata information of the uploaded object is written to Dynamo DB.

+In third project, in addition to S3 and Dynamo DB software that I have developed in the previous projects, I created a simple interface.
+In this interface an API Gateway is triggered so that CRUD operations achieved using Lambda.

 ## aws-s3bucket-django-app